mozmeao/lumbergh/README.md

 2. In the Docker container, build the site: `./bin/mirror.sh` - this will create a `_site` folder in the root of your project
 3. On your machine, `cd _site` and start a little web server: `python -m SimpleHTTPServer 8001` (or `python -m http.server 8001` if you're on python 2.7)
 4. Open your browser to `http://localhost:8001` and you should see the newly built static site.

+## Pushing to production

+1. Verify all is good on the [staging site](https://careers.allizom.org)
+2. Make sure your local master branch is up to date
+3. Push the master branch to the prod branch: `git push origin master:prod`

+You can watch the deployment on [GitLab](https://gitlab.com/mozmeao/lumbergh/pipelines).
+A notice will be posted in `#careers-notify` on Slack when the push has completed.

 ## Code of Conduct